-Louis Gossett Jr. Explores Music and Dementia in His New Film ‘The Cuban’
+Oscar-Winner Louis Gossett Jr. Talks Music, Dementia, Tackling Racism in Hollywood and His Film ‘The Cuban’

 Actor Louis Gossett Jr. speaks softly over the phone from his home in Atlanta.
 His calming tone is especially reassuring in this locked-down, pandemic world, and far different from the one he used as the domineering Sgt.
 Emil Foley in the 1982 film An Officer and a Gentleman.
 The part earned Gossett an Oscar for Best Supporting Actor, the first African-American to win the honour, and the third African-American ever to win an Oscar.
 But it’s the soft-spoken confidence and power he learned from his great-grandmother Bertha Ray – a former slave who raised him and his cousins and, he says, lived to be 117 – that carries him through life.

 “Her method of quiet strength happened with me and my cousins.
 She never raised her voice.
 She just had a steady voice and she got everybody’s attention,” Gossett, who turned 84 on May 27, explains.
 “And I’m used to that.”

 Gossett exudes that quiet strength in his latest film, The Cuban, a Canadian production in which the actor stars as a celebrated Cuban musician confined to a nursing home while suffering from dementia and Alzheimer’s (watch the trailer below).
 He strikes up a friendship with his nurse, played by 24-year-old Canadian actress and singer Ana Golja (Degrassi: Next Class), bonding over a shared love of music that elicits memories of his past and reignites his artistic passion.
 The film opens the 2020 Canadian Film Fest — which went digital this year in light of the COVID-19 pandemic — and airs this Thursday on Super Channel Fuse.